How to Be Friends with Your Adult Children

 I let them pick where they went to college (as long as it was a state school), who their friends were, and how they wanted to spend their free time.

 My only requirement was that they attend and finish a four-year degree.
-Their dad and I could afford to cover their tuition and living expenses.
+Their dad and I could afford to pay most of their tuition (all three got some type of academic scholarships, made use of community college, and held part-time jobs) and living expenses.

 We didn’t let them pick expensive colleges that would saddle any of us with future debt.
 This is an important part of their stories.